- Learn more A plethora of resources and downloads are available to you from TranscendRare.

 What is PROCYSBI (Pro-CIS-bee)?

-PROCYSBI is a prescription medicine used to manage a medical condition called nephropathic cystinosis in adults and children 6 years of age and older.
+PROCYSBI® (cysteamine bitartrate) delayed-release capsules is a prescription medicine used to treat a medical condition called nephropathic cystinosis, in adults and children 1 year of age and older.

 Who should not take PROCYSBI?

-Do not take PROCYSBI if you are allergic to penicillamine.
+Do not take PROCYSBI if you are allergic to penicillamine or cysteamine.

 What should I tell my doctor before taking PROCYSBI?